hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-support-matrix-helion.md

 You must have the following hardware configuration:

-- At least 8 and no more than 100 baremetal systems meeting the requirements as listed below.
+- 5 baremetal systems meeting the requirements as listed below.

-Additional requirements are as follows:

 - For systems with multiple NICs, only one NIC may be active or connected.